Things to do in Kyoto

 Fall foliage in Kyoto

-Kyoto, the former seat of Japan’s imperial court, is a busy yet serene city evoking old Japan.
-While many know of the beauty of its spring cherry blossoms, the bright red and orange fall landscape in late October and November is just as stunning.
 Known as Japan’s cultural capital, Kyoto’s innumerable Shinto shrines, Buddhist temples, and Japanese gardens are filled with maple trees whose vibrant autumnal foliage attract crowds of visitors every year.
-In addition, the city’s many historical landmarks—including several UNESCO World Heritage sites—and inimitable gastronomy make it a fascinating place to go, fall or otherwise.
+In addition, the city’s many historical landmarks—including several UNESCO World Heritage sites—and inimitable gastronomy make it a fascinating place to go year round.

 Kyoto's Natural Beauty

 Kyoto is known for its beautiful natural scenery, the site of three rivers, otherworldly bamboo groves, and mountains on three sides.
-Fall is an exceptional time to visit for nature lovers.
+Summer and fall are exceptional times to visit for nature lovers.
 To catch the fall foliage without the crowds, book a tour of the magnificent 17th-century Katsura Imperial Villa in western Kyoto, a masterpiece of architecture and garden design built as a residence for the imperial Katsura family.
 Many other visitors will head to Kiyomizudera, an eighth-century (rebuilt in the 1600s) temple dedicated to Kannon, and known for its views of Kyoto.
 The wooden platform off of the main hall is one of the best places to view the spring cherry blossoms and the fall foliage.
 That said, it tends to be very crowded.
 For another panoramic view of Kyoto, we recommend Okochi Sanso—the home of a Japanese actor, the gardens and hilltop teahouse are accessible with an entrance fee, and the view is worth it.
 And a short way down the hill is another iconic temple, Tenryuji, a temple known for its stunning 14th-century gardens.

 Japan's Cultural History in Kyoto